pancr9/Netflix-Recommender-System/README.md

 * We started with implementing Singular Value Decomposition technique, but couldn't achieve anything potential with that.
 * Had no prior experience on implementing the code on PySpark, so had a lot of minor issues while handling the data.
-* The data available is huge for to be considered, hence we had to limit it down to a lower scale.
+* The data available, is huge to be considered, hence we had to limit it down to a lower scale.

 ***